-An extremely high IQ?
+Is it an extremely high IQ?
 No.

-A million hours of studying?
+Is it a million hours of studying?
 No.

-A study plan?
+Is it a study plan?
 Yes!

 Studying is all about quality not quantity.
-In fact, did you know there is a point where more studying can become negligible?
+In fact, did you know that there is a point where more studying can become negligible?
 As in, it doesn’t raise your score at all!

 Review your syllabus and know what is required in your classes.
 How many chapters will you have to read?
 How many exams do you have?
 When do you have papers due?
 What homework do you have?
 Map out what is required in your classes ahead of time, so you can effectively schedule when you will study and/or complete a task.

 Planners or mobile calendar apps are incredibly useful, too!
 Some calendar apps will even send you automatic reminders so that you won’t forget when to start studying for that next exam.

 Cramming for a test or finishing a 10 page paper in one sitting is stressful, exhausting, and ineffective.
 Chances are your grades will suffer, and the only thing that you’ll gain will be a piercing migraine.

 Instead, schedule daily studying time so that it becomes a habit.
 One hour of studying a day beats pulling an all-nighter every time!